 Your Life Is Someone Else’s Permission Slip

-You may never fully know how many people are watching your life for courage.
-Not in the sense of admiration, but in the deeper human sense.
-People look for evidence that healing is possible.
-That it is possible to begin again.
-That it is possible to speak honestly, choose peace, leave what is false, try something new, grieve and still keep living.
-Often, without meaning to, your life becomes a permission slip for someone else.
+Not in the shallow sense of admiration, but in the deeper human sense.
+People look for evidence.
+They look for signs that healing is possible.
+That beginning again is possible.
+That honesty is possible.
+That peace is possible.
+That a person can leave what is false, try something new, grieve deeply, and still keep living with an open heart.

 When you stop pretending, you teach.

-When you heal out loud, even gently, you teach.
+When you heal with humility, you teach.

 When you keep going with tenderness instead of hardness, you teach.